godetremy/cordova-plugin-fcmhms-rgpd/src/ios/Firebase/README.md

 properly.
 Each section below lists the frameworks you'll need to include in your project in order to use that Firebase SDK in your application.

+Xcode 11.0 or newer is required.

 To integrate a Firebase SDK with your app:

 1. Find the desired SDK in the list below.
 2. Make sure you have an Xcode project open in Xcode.
 3. In Xcode, hit `⌘-1` to open the Project Navigator pane.
 It will open on left side of the Xcode window if it wasn't already open.
+4. Remove any existing Firebase frameworks from your project.
-4. Drag each framework from the "Analytics" directory into the Project Navigator pane.
+5. Drag each framework from the "FirebaseAnalytics" directory into the Project Navigator pane.
 In the dialog box that appears, make sure the target you want the framework to be added to has a checkmark next to it, and that you've selected "Copy items if needed".
-If you already have Firebase frameworks in your project, make sure that you replace them with the new versions.
+If you want to include community-based Catalyst support, only drag the xcframeworks and skip the plain frameworks.
-5. Drag each framework from the directory named after the SDK into the Project Navigator pane.
+6. Drag each framework from the directory named after the SDK into the Project Navigator pane.
 Note that there may be no additional frameworks, in which case this directory will be empty.
 For instance, if you want the Database SDK, look in the Database folder for the required frameworks.
 In the dialog